salvatore-abello/CTF-Writeups/B01lers CTF - 2023/writeup.md

 This challenge talks about a service that gives us the possibility to create and run classes.
 We can specify:
 - The class name
-- A parent class
+- The parent class
-- Number of methods
+- The mumber of methods
-- Method names
+- The method names
-- Method params
+- The method params
-- Method body
+- The method bodies

 There is no blacklist except for this little one here: `().\n` We can run a class and also its dependencies.
 After executing the class, the service returns us an instance of the specified class.